Cup-one algebras and 1-minimal models: The Steenrod -products

 \begin{theorem}[\cite{Porter-Suciu-2021}] Let $X$ be a non-empty $\Delta$-complex, and let $R$ be a unital commutative ring.
 The the cochain algebra $(C^\ast(X;R),\delta)$ is a cup-one dga. \end{theorem}

 \begin{proof} As we saw in Sections \ref{subsec:cochains} and \ref{subsec:cup-one-cochains}, the cellular cochain algebra $C=(C^\ast(X;R),\delta)$ is a graded algebra with cup-one products.
 Moreover, it is a differential graded algebra, and the Steenrod identities \eqref{eq:cup-i-steenrod} hold in full generality.
+Setting $(c_1 \circ c_2)(s) = c_1(s)\cdot c_2(s)$ for any $2$-cochains $c_1,c_2$ and any $2$-simplex $s$ defines an $R$-linear map $\circ\colon C^2 \otimes_R C^2 \to C^2$.
+It follows straight from the definitions of the $\cup$- and $\cup_1$-products that